-Golfers finishing high enough on the Web.com Tour money list have, in the past, received automatic membership in the PGA Tour for the following PGA Tour season.
+Golfers finishing high enough on the Web.com Tour money list in the past received automatic membership in the PGA Tour for the following PGA Tour season.
 In 1990, for example, the Top 5 finishers on the developmental tour "graduated" to the 1991 PGA Tour.
 In 1992, the Top 10 money list finishers received PGA Tour cards; in 1997, it became the Top 15.
 Later still, it was increased to the Top 20 and then the Top 25.

-Beginning with the 2013 Web.com Tour season, the "graduation" mechanism changes.
+Beginning with the 2013 Web.com Tour season, the "graduation" mechanism changed.
 The Top 75 on the Web.com money list are joined by players ranked Nos.
 126-200 on the PGA Tour money list (plus a handful of others qualifying by other means) in a series of three Web.com Tour tournaments.
 That series culminates with 50 golfers earning PGA Tour membership for the following season.

 See Web.com Tour Finals for more information about the qualifying series.

 Beginning in 1997, any golfer who wins three tournaments in the same Web.com Tour season automatically earns PGA Tour membership, and immediately moves up to the PGA Tour.
 The list of golfers who have earned what is commonly called a "battlefield promotion" are: